Odin-SMR/hermod/Documentation/odin.hermod.rst

 Python_ :

         Hermods core is implemented in Python 2.6.
-But other version may work.
+But other versions may also work.

 MySQL_ :